encode/django-rest-framework/docs/api-guide/filtering.md

 ## DjangoObjectPermissionsFilter

 The `DjangoObjectPermissionsFilter` is intended to be used together with the [`django-guardian`][guardian] package, with custom `'view'` permissions added.
-The filter will ensure that querysets only returns objects for which the user has the appropriate view permission.
+The filter will ensure that querysets only return objects for which the user has the appropriate view permission.

 ---